 The position of the spoiler relative to the cavity was varied and its effect on the cavity acoustics and flow structures studied.
-The width $(w{sp})$ and height $(h{sp})$ of the spoiler was kept fixed at 0.25 inches and 0.42 inches (which is approximately equal to the height of the boundary layer, $\delta$ ), respectively.
-Details of the grids used in this case are provided in Table 3.
+The width (w{sp}) and height (h{sp}) of the spoiler was kept fixed at 0.25 inches and 0.42 inches (which is approximately equal to the height of the boundary layer, δ), respectively.
+Details of the grids used in this case are provided in Table 2.
 For clarity, the three different spoiler configurations are denoted as Cases 1, 2 and 3.
-Case 1 denotes the LE spoiler whose co-ordinates correspond to $x{sp}/L = -0.2, y{sp}/L = 0$ , Case 2 for the LE spoiler with co-ordinates $x{sp}/L = -0.1, y{sp}/L = 0$ and Case 3 for the TE spoiler with co-ordinates $x{sp}/L = -0.1, y{sp}/L = 0$ and Case 3 for the TE spoiler with co-ordinates the different spoiler positions and appropriate dimensions is illustrated below in Figure 15.
+Case 1 denotes the LE spoiler whose co-ordinates correspond to $x{sp}/L = -0.2, y{sp}/L = 0$, Case 2 for the LE spoiler with co-ordinates $x{sp}/L = -0.1, y{sp}/L = 0$ and Case 3 for the TE spoiler with co-ordinates $x{sp}/L = 1, y{sp}/L = 0$.
+A schematic of the different spoiler positions and appropriate dimensions is illustrated below in Figure 9(a).

-Pressure traces for all the different spoiler positions at the cavity rear (x/L = 0.95) along the cavity floor as well as SPLs are illustrated in Figure 16 below.
+Pressure traces for all the different spoiler positions at the cavity rear (x/L = 0.95) along the cavity floor as well as SPLs are illustrated in Figure 10 below.
 Numerical and experimental results for the 'baseline' case (i.e. with no spoiler) are also indicated for reference.

 Generally, the upstream spoiler produces less noise inside the cavity.
 For the LE spoiler located furthest upstream (Case 1), denoted by a red line with circular symbols, pressure amplitudes are completely damped out resulting in a drop in the SPLs by as much as 30 dB from experiment.
-This results in a flat SPL curve (Figure 16(b)) and is indicative of frequencies being damped out.
-As the spoiler is moved closer to the front corner (Case 2a), more noise is generated at the cavity rear (x/L = 0.95) as is indicated by the peaks in the
+This results in a flat SPL curve